 - The most common material used in the exterior construction of a gaming chair is PU leather.
 Constructed from polyurethane, PU leather is a vegan alternative to traditional cow leather.
 But it also happens to be available at a lower price, resistant to spills, and available in a variety of different colors.
 That makes PU leather the perfect choice for the upholstering of a gaming chair.
 Real leather gaming chairs are much rarer and score a higher price.
 If you see something marketed as a real leather chair at a low price, we generally encourage you to exercise caution.

-- Less common but still of great value to consumers are cloth covered chair chassis.
-The biggest advantage is that cloth material is that the chair is less likely to stick to your skin during longer and more arduous game experiences.
-In terms of pricing and long term durability, each chair material is largely comparable, so the right choice on that front is very much head to head.
+- Less common but still of great value to consumers are cloth-covered chair chassis.
+The biggest advantage of this cloth material is that the chair is less likely to stick to your skin during longer and more arduous gaming experiences.
+In terms of pricing and long-term durability, each chair material is largely comparable, so the right choice on that front is very much head-to-head.

 - Just as important as what covers your chair is what’s inside it.
 Memory foam is one of the most common ways of adding neck and lumbar support to a chair, and it’s a promising sign if a chair can genuinely deliver quality memory foam.
 That said, it’s not the only interior cushion material.
 While memory foam contours great to your frame to create personalized lumbar support, other brands emphasize durability or element proofing.

-- Mesh is a great addition if you want a PU leather chair but you also don’t want to worry about it dripping with sweat.
-The mesh helps disperse the heat evenly across the surface of the leather you’re sitting on to prevent you from sticking to the leather surface.
+- Mesh is a great addition if you want a PU leather chair but don’t want to worry about it dripping with sweat.
+The mesh helps disperse the heat evenly across the surface of the leather you’re sitting on to prevent you from sticking to the surface.

-- Whenever possible, you want to look with chairs that offer a five-star base made from stainless steel.
-The design of these chair wheelbases allows them to glide more confidently across the surface of a floor with less need for readjustment on the fly.
+- Whenever possible, you’ll want to look for chairs that offer a five-star base made from stainless steel.
+The design of these chair wheelbases allows them to glide more confidently across the surface of the floor with less need for readjustment on the fly.
 You’ll need to pay just as much attention to the quality of the casters, as they’ll determine how long that quality holds up in the long term.
 Fortunately, some manufacturers have their chair models conveniently rated for how many miles they can run.